arangodb/spring-boot-starter/demo/README.md

 ## Create a Configuration class

-We also need a configuration class to setup everything to connect to our ArangoDB instance and to declare that all needed Spring Beans are processed by the Spring container.
+We also need a configuration class to set up everything to connect to our ArangoDB instance and to declare that all needed Spring Beans are processed by the Spring container.

-- `@EnableArangoRepositories` Defines where Spring can find your repositories
+- `@EnableArangoRepositories`: Defines where Spring can find your repositories
-- `arango()` Method to configure the connection to the ArangoDB instance
+- `arango()`: Method to configure the connection to the ArangoDB instance
-- `database()` Method to define the database name
+- `database()`: Method to define the database name

 ```java
 package com.arangodb.spring.demo;